-- 8. According to the information and explanations given to us and based on our audit, the following material weaknesses have been identified in the operating effectiveness of the Company's internal financial controls over financial reporting as at 31 March 2022: - a.
+- 8. According to the information and explanations given to us and based on our audit, the following material weaknesses have been identified in the operating effectiveness of the Company's internal financial controls over financial reporting as at 31 March 2023: - a.
 The Company's internal financial control in respect of supervisory and review controls over process of determining impairment allowance for trade receivables which are doubtful of recovery were not operating effectively.
 Absence of detailed assessment conducted by the management for determining the recoverability of trade receivables that remain long outstanding, in our opinion, could result in a potential material misstatement to the carrying value of trade receivables, and consequently, could also impact the loss (financial performance including comprehensive income) after tax.

 - b.
 The Company's internal financial control in respect of supervisory and review controls over process of determining the carrying value of non-current investments were not operating effectively.
-Absence of detailed assessment conducted by the management for determining the carrying value of non-current investments, in our opinion, could result in a potential material misstatement to the carrying value of non-current investment, and consequently, could also impact the loss (financial performance including comprehensive income) after tax. - c.
+Absence of detailed assessment conducted by the management for determining the carrying value of non-current investments, in our opinion, could result in a potential material misstatement to the carrying value of noncurrent investment, and consequently, could also impact the loss (financial performance including comprehensive income) after tax. - c.
 The Company's internal financial control in respect of supervisory and review controls over identification and transactions with related parties and reconciliation of balance outstanding with related parties were not operating effectively.
-Absence of proper control over booking related parties' transactions and non-reconciliation of related parties' balances on regular interval, in our opinion, could result in a potential material misstatement while recording related parties transactions and carrying value of balance of related parties and consequently, could also impact the loss (financial performance including comprehensive income) after tax. - 9.
-A 'material weakness' is a deficiency, or a combination of deficiencies, in internal financial control over financial
+Absence of proper control over booking related parties' transactions and non-reconciliation of related parties' balances on regular interval, in our opinion, could result in a potential material misstatement while recording related parties transactions and carrying value of balance of related parties and consequently, could also impact the loss (financial performance including comprehensive income) after tax. - d.
+The Company's internal financial control in respect of supervisory and review controls over of migration to a different accounting software system for maintaining its books of accounts was not effective and no separate migration audit carried out by the Company for migration of data and balances from the old to the new accounting software system.